Spill & Pipeline Emergency Reporting

 - Sound: An unusual noise, hissing or roaring sound may be a sign of a leak.

-- Do not approach the spill, leak or vapor cloud.
+- Do not approach or enter the area where the spill, leak or vapor cloud is located.

 - Leave the area immediately.

 - Do not touch leaking liquids or breathe leaking gasses.